Wasappli/WAAppRouting/README.md

 If for example, you don't want to handle a stack, or use something else than a `UINavigationController`, then consider creating your own route handler.
 Start by adopting `WAAppRouteHandlerProtocol` protocol.
 And then read `WAAppRouteHandler` to get inspiration.

+## iOS 9 support
+I still need to run some tests, but the idea is to have a router for the classic url scheme, and an other one for universal links.

 ## Special configuration consideration
 ### Custom container controller
 You should definitively take a look at the `PPRevealSample` project to get an idea of how to get this working.
 I'm also here to help if needed.